JarEXE/gamewarp/README.md

 ## Description

 Gamewarp is a React web application that offers a simple demo of a video game webshop.

+It makes use of Redux and Redux Thunk for state management.

 ## Note